What We Cover

 - Whole school initial, fluid action plan

-Staff Wellbeing – Positive Mental Health in the Workplace
+Staff Wellbeing and Mental Health Training

 - Common, identified areas of need in your school.
 This could be and include: work load, working hours, organisational culture, pupil behaviour, confidence in sharing stress/ unmanageable mental health issues, mental health support, pace of change, sense of worth (from both a team level and personal level), relationships & support, work-life balance, job satisfaction, work culture or consistent policy and school management.